mywyau/boxcat/README.md

 ## ProductOpt

-Pretty cursed but hey whatever, apply a
+Pretty cursed but hey whatever, basically allows you to apply a function to all the Option[T] within the ProductOpt()

 ```
 opt1 = Option(1)